Our highly trained staff of orchidologists at the University of Florida. Left to right:

 Robert L. Dressler (now at the Lankester Botanical Garden in Costa Rica), Norris H. Williams (seated), and W. Mark Whitten.
 Photo by Lotte Skov.

-KURT M. NEUBIG is a PhD student in the University of Florida's Department of Biology studying the systematics of the Sobralia alliance, where he is testing the monophyly of the genera, with special reference to the evolution of flower size and pollination syndromes.
+KURT M. NEUBIG received his PhD (December 2012) in the University of Florida's Department of Biology studying the systematics of the Sobralia alliance, where he tested the monophyly of the genera, with special reference to the evolution of flower size and pollination syndromes.
 His other studies, both past and present, include: the systematics of the genus Dichaea (Orchidaceae), the biogeography and phylogenetics of Teagueia (Orchidaceae), the phylogenetics and population genetics of the Mikania micrantha complex (Asteraceae), the phylogenetics of tribe Hibisceae (Malvaceae), polyploidy and reticulate evolution in Kosteletzkya (Malvaceae), the evolution of the phytochrome gene in bryophytes, and sex-linkage in Ceratodon purpureus.

 W. MARK WHITTEN has extensive field and lab experience in orchid systematics, pollination biology, orchid chemical ecology, and molecular systematics.
 He supervised DNA aliquot distribution, voucher databasing, PCR and sequencing troubleshooting, GenBank data entry, and matrix construction.